nomeata/haskell-via-sokoban/02-ho-datatypes.md

 Data types
 ==========

-On to the next topic, and again we will motivate and introduce it by adressing some wart in the code from the last set of exercises.
+On to the next topic, and again we will motivate and introduce it by addressing some wart in the code from the last set of exercises.

 The functions `drawTile` and `maze` designate the different types of tiles by a